-Beginning with the 2012 data, the cost-to-charge ratio has been modified to enhance confidentiality of the NIS.
-Statistical reliability of the estimates is not affected.
+Beginning with the 2012 data, the CCR for NIS files were revised to reflect the redesign of the National Inpatient Sample.
+The CCR variables were renamed to indicate they are designed to be used exclusively with the 2012 and later NIS.
+Although the cost-to-charge ratio has been modified to enhance confidentiality of the NIS the statistical reliability of the estimates is not affected.